Random Testing

 http://employersolutions.zynite.com/DrugTesting/ROI/

-We are asked this question a lot.
-The answer is 100% up to the employer and should be described in the employer’s written substance abuse policy.
+We receive this question often.
+The decision about a positive drug test result is entirely up to the employer and should be clearly described in the employer’s written substance abuse policy.

 For regulated employees (such as truck drivers with CDLs), the DOT regulations do not address hiring, termination, or other employment actions.
 These decisions are solely the employer’s, which may be based on company policy and/or any collective bargaining agreements.